linna/app/README.md

 ## Getting Started

 ### Requirements
-App was written for run with linna-framework and need PHP 7.0 or higher, was tested under Linux with Apache (mod rewirte on) web server.
+App was written for run with linna-framework and need PHP 7.0 or higher, was tested under Linux with Apache (mod rewrite on) web server.
 Mysql (PDO Driver) is also needed for run because App contains login and user managment examples that require database.

 App run with default php.ini.